Medically reviewed and cowritten by Jamie Johnson, Registered Dietitian Nutritionist (RDN).

 How to Select and Store Pears for Baby Food

-According to the EWG, pears are not listed on the Dirty Dozen list, meaning they aren’t at risk of being heavily contaminated with fertilizers and harmful pesticides.
+Pears are not listed on the Dirty Dozen list, meaning they aren’t at risk of being heavily contaminated with fertilizers and harmful pesticides.
 Buying organic is a personal choice.